Jaakk0S/IceCreamParlor/README.md

 Jaakko Saaristo 2025

-This is a showcase demo application that provides a REST API to several microservices.
-The microservices are built with different languages and middleware.
+Ice-cream Parlor is a demo business application and a microservice technology showcase.
+The application is composed of several _scalable_ microservices that are built with different technologies.

 ## Technologies featured:

 1. OpenAPI specification
+2. Nginx
-2. Spring Boot, Spring Web, Spring JPA
+3. Spring Boot, Spring Web, Spring JPA
-3. Node.JS
-4. Clojure
+4. Node.JS
+5. Python
-5. Docker
+6. Docker
+7. RabbitMQ
+8. PostgreSQL
+9. React

 ## Requirements

-- Java 25
-- Virtualization support (configured in BIOS)
 - Docker
+- Docker Desktop is running

+## Building

+The automated build script performs the following steps.
+1. Create a build container with necessary build tools
+2. Pull each microservice source repository from Github
+3. Build each microservice (compile, test, package)
+4. Containerize each microservice into a Docker image in the local repository

+### Linux
+sh build-microservices

+### Windows